programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 ## Install `gensim` package, which provides a python interface to MALLET.

-You need to install the core python topic modelling tool to be able to call out to MALLET from python.
+You need to install the `gensim` topic modelling package to be able to call MALLET from python.
 If you didn't install it above, you can install it directly from the notebook by executing the following in a cell by itself:

 ```python
 ! conda install gensim --yes